Child Development & Learning

 1. Talk to your child

 Talk to your child about using the toilet while changing their nappy.
 Talk about what they have done in their nappy and how soon they will be using the toilet.
 By doing so, you are getting them ready for potty training without forcing it.
-Why not let your child see themselves using the toilet and talk about what they are doing?
-Buying a potty early on can help your child get used to having one in the house – they may even want to sit on it long before they are ready for potty training.
+Buying a potty early on can help your child get used to having one in the house.
+This is all part of the toilet learning process!

 2. Pick Your Moment

-When you feel your child is ready for potty training, choose a time when there is little else going on that may distract or get in the way such as starting nursery or moving house.
+When you are ready to stop using nappies choose a time when there is little else going on that may distract or get in the way such as starting nursery or moving house.
 Try to spend a few days at home so you’re both feeling relaxed, have the potty or toilet to hand, and spare sets of clothes in case of accidents.

 Tip!
 Buy another potty for your child’s favourite cuddly toy.
 They can then sit on their potty when your child sits on theirs!